Opening: Library Specialist – Youth Services Team

-Strong computer skills and communication skills are necessary; a working knowledge of the Dewey Decimal system is preferred.
+Strong communication skills, computer skills, research skills, customer service skills, adaptability, and ability to work as a team are necessary.
+A working knowledge of the Dewey Decimal system is preferred.
 Previous library experience is desirable.

 Two years of study at an accredited college, university, or technical school.